 Knowledge is Power

 If you spend a good deal of time preparing for your stay in America, your internship can be the best experience of your life.
 You will learn more about your field as well as forge lifelong friendships with other culinarians.
 And you’ll do it in the most beautiful land in the world.
 America is such an amazing place to visit and learn.
 The eclectic mix of peoples, cultures, cuisines, and values is what propels new ideas.

 Get the most out of your internship by coming to America well prepared.
-That means learning as much English as possible, understand what to expect in your new city, and have a strong grasp of the culture in the city.
+That means learning as much English as possible.
+You should also understand what to expect in your new city and have a strong grasp of the culture in the city.
 With the knowledge of language and culture clutched firmly in your mind, the fun and adventure will multiply.